realworldocaml/book/en/02-guided-tour.md

          int
 ```

-but this code works fine, even though it contains an branch that would
+but the following code runs incident, even though it contains a branch
-throw an exception if it were ever reached.
+that would throw an exception if it were ever reached.

 ```ocaml
 # if 3 < 4 then 0 else 3 / 0;;